Record Setting Cold Descends On Southern Manitoba - PembinaValleyOnline.com

 January 30th, 2019 will go down as a record breaker for some parts of Southern Manitoba as bitterly cold temperatures continued for a second consecutive day.
-This current stretch of weather is the coldest the province has experienced in 15 years, with essentially all previous record lows for January 30th set in 2004.
+This current stretch of weather is the coldest the province has experienced in 15 years, with essentially all previous record lows for the Pembina and Red Valleys for January 30th set in 2004.

-According to date from Environment Canada, the following weather stations recorded new record low Wednesday morning:
+According to data from Environment Canada, the following weather stations recorded new record lows Wednesday morning:

 Brandon -42.2 previous -38.5 (2004)